Saz2049/Ambiguous-Musical-Figures/README.md

 **H2:** Participants should be able to more easily form and alternate between scale degree interpretations for a single voice (soprano, bass) than for Galant schemata (which are dependent on the presence of multiple, co-occurring features).

 The second hypothesis was partially supported.
 The significant main effect of attended feature showed that, overall, bass lines and Galant schemata were equally perceptible, but that the soprano line was much more difficult to hear.
 The significant interaction of sonata section and attended feature showed that this effect was largely due to differences between the bass and soprano line ratings (DV1) in the recapitulation.
 I interpret this effect as arising from difficulty in forming interpretations in the exposition in general.
 However, without a main effect of sonata section, it is difficult to confirm this.
-The significant interaction of attended feature and modulation type also supports the second hypothesis: early and late modulation interpretations are equally available when attending to the bass voice; however, when switching to a multi-feature attending strategy needed to assess Galant schemata interpretations, Prinner and Romanesca become much less equally available.
+The significant interaction of attended feature and modulation type also supports the second hypothesis: early and late modulation interpretations are equally available when attending to the bass voice; however, when switching to a multi-feature attending strategy needed to assess Galant schemata interpretations, Prinner and Romanesca interpretations become much less equally available.

 #### Third Hypothesis ####